 I have gratefully lived in Placitas for about fifty years sharing the wonderful clean and quiet environment with the wildlife, nature, and our great community.
 Horses have been a part of that experience for as long as I can remember, including Shortie’s horse, Blue, who ended up in my folk’s old septic tank, and was successfully coaxed out!
 Being involved with this herd of wild horses has been a learning experience and privilege.
 As a massage therapist with 43 years’ experience, I try to rub things into place in the organization .

-Laurel Hull is an animal lover and a resident of Placitas for almost 25 years, moving here once she retired from the United States Marine Corps.
+Laurel Hull is an animal lover and a resident of Placitas for over 25 years, moving here once she retired from the United States Marine Corps.
 During her 20 years of service she was an administrator and since her retirement has spent over 20 years volunteering for veteran organizations.
 She has held several leadership positions in those organizations including serving over 3 three years as president of a national 501(c)(3) nonprofit Foundation.

 Kevin Renfro is another animal lover.
 In fact he probably likes animals better than people!
 He is a recent addition to our Straight To The Horse's Mouth family, moving to Placitas in about 2017.
 A former resident of Connecticut where he was employed as an aerospace technician, he retired to New Mexico where enjoys the sunny skies, nature, and hiking.